cs-ed/edtech-plan-SherrySwenson/README.md

 ### Software Specifications

-Google Classroom

-Clever
+Google Classroom: Google Classroom is your all-in-one place for teaching and learning with an easy-to-use and secure tool that helps educators manage, measure, and enrich learning experiences.

+Scratch: Scratch promotes computational thinking and problem solving skills; creative teaching and learning; self-expression and collaboration; and equity in computing.

+Clever:
 The Clever browser extension is the key to making sure your SSO (Saved Passwords) applications work properly whether students are accessing Clever from school, home, or both.

-CodeHS: Comprehensive Coding Platform for Middle School and High School CodeHS is a comprehensive platform for helping schools teach computer science by providing web-based curriculum, teacher tools and resources, and professional development.
+CodeHS: CodeHS is a comprehensive platform for helping schools teach computer science by providing web-based curriculum, teacher tools and resources, and professional development.
 With CodeHS, teachers have access all of the tools they need in one place, such as a customizable gradebook, progress tracking, and detailed lesson plans.

-Aeries

-Describe the software that you will use.
-Include software used for students as well as any software the instructor will use.
-This should include any software installed as well as any online services.
+Aeries: Aeries’ robust gradebook allows educators to spend more time teaching and less time doing paperwork.

 ### Hardware Specifications